Design rule for Camera File system

 Design rule for Camera File system (DCF) is a JEITA specification (number CP-3461) which defines a file system for digital cameras, including the directory structure, file naming method, character set, file format, and metadata format.
 It is currently the de facto industry standard for digital still cameras.
 The file format of DCF conforms to the Exif specification, but the DCF specification also allows use of any other file formats.

-As of 2021 the 2010 version 2.0 of the standard was current.
+As of 2021, the latest version of the standard was 2.0, issued in 2010.

 File system

 In order to guarantee interoperability, DCF specifies the file system for image and sound files to be used on formatted DCF media (like removable or non-removable memory) as FAT12, FAT16, FAT32, or exFAT.
 Media with a capacity of more than 2 GB must be formatted using FAT32 or exFAT.

 The DCF standard defines that the "Read Only" file and directory attribute of FAT file systems can be used to protect files or directories from accidental deletion.
 Other existing attributes don't have any specially defined usage in DCF.